 What is Project Portfolio Management?

-We’re all familiar with the concept of investing our money.
+Well, we’re all familiar with the concept of investing our money.
 It’s all about getting the biggest bang for the buck (literally) with our limited resources.
 The funds we have to invest are finite in nature.
 There’s only so much money that we have to go around.
 That’s why it’s so important that we pick the right entities to invest in.

 We can get too aggressive and put our money in risky investments.
 While this has the potential of great gain, it also carries with it the very real possibility of losing everything we invested.
 On the other hand, we could become too conservative and put our money in investments that don’t even keep up with the rate of inflation.
 This isn’t a good scenario either because inflation will gradually eat away at your investments.
 This will result in you losing money as well.